Pexers/CS-fundamentals/Development/Methodologies.md

 #### _Weaknesses_
 - Lacks standardization, businesses that adopt DevOps may need to create their own customized process and toolsets, which can be time-consuming and costly.
-- Often leads to an increase in complexity within an organization’s IT infrastructure due to the integration of multiple tools and technologies, making it more difficult to manage and troubleshoot.
+- Often leads to an increase in complexity within an organization's IT infrastructure due to the integration of multiple tools and technologies, making it more difficult to manage and troubleshoot.
 - Requires highly experienced professionals.

 ## 6. Lean